pakshuang/ai-chat-survey/docs/localisation.md

 ## Deployment

 > **Warning**
-> You are reminded that localisation is beyond the scope of this project.
-This portion only serves as a proof of concept.
 > A Nvidia GPU with >=8GB of VRAM is COMPULSORY, and a GPU with >=16GB of VRAM is STRONGLY RECOMMENDED.

 A new docker container has been set up to run for local models.
 This container is run from the image `backend-gpu`.
 This docker container has: